saeed-sufi/JS_Learning/README.md

 * 'expressions' produce results whereas 'statements' do actions.
 Function expressions produce immediate results whereas function declarations do not.

 * This keyword is only assigned a value when an object calles a method.

+* Don’t use comparisons >= > < <= with a variable which may be null/undefined, unless you’re really sure of what you’re doing.
+If a variable can have these values, check for them separately.

+* AND returns the first falsy value while OR returns the first truthy one.

+* The important difference between them is that:
+  * || returns the first truthy value.
+  * ?? returns the first defined value.